Only 30 lakh found MGNREGA - Mahatma Gandhi National Rural Employment Guarantee Act work

 India’s Other Concerns

-India has been expressing concerns on Brahmaputra since 2015 when China operationalised its first hydropower project at Zangmu.
+India has been expressing concerns about the Brahmaputra since 2015 when China operationalised its first hydropower project at Zangmu.
 Currently, three other dams at Dagu, Jiexu and Jiacha are being developed.

 More importantly, Brahmaputra is not entirely dependent on upstream flows and an estimated 35% of its basin is in India.

-However, India is concerned about the Chinese activities affecting the quality of water, ecological balance and the flood management.
-India and China do not have a water sharing agreement.
-Both nations share hydrological data so it becomes important to share genuine data and have continuous dialogue on issues like warning of droughts, floods and high water discharges.
+However, India is concerned about the Chinese activities affecting the quality of water, ecological balance and flood management.
+India and China do not have a water-sharing agreement.
+Both nations share hydrological data so it becomes important to share genuine data and have a continuous dialogue on issues like the warning of droughts, floods and high water discharges.

 Source: TH